Kolmogorov Complicity And The Parable Of Lightning

 The problem is, nobody can say “Lightning comes before thunder, but our social norm is to pretend otherwise”.
 They have to say “We love objective truth-seeking, and we’ve discovered that lightning does not come before thunder”.
 And so the Kantoroviches of the world will believe that’s what they really think, and try to write polite letters correcting them.

-The better a scientist is, and the more curiosity they have about the natural world, and the more they feel deep in their gut that Nature ought to fit together – the more likely the lightning thing will bother them.
+The more curiosity someone has about the world, and the more they feel deep in their gut that Nature ought to fit together – the more likely the lightning thing will bother them.
 Somebody’s going to check how light works and realize that rain can’t possibly slow it down that much.
 Someone else will see claims about lightning preceding thunder in old books, and realize how strange it was for the ancients to get something so simple so wrong so consistently.
 Someone else will just be an obsessive observer of the natural world, and be very sure they weren’t counting thunderclaps and lightning bolts in the wrong order.
 And the more perceptive and truth-seeking these people are, the more likely they’ll speak, say “Hey, I think we’ve got the lightning thing wrong” and not shut up about it, and society will have to destroy them.

 And the better a school or professor is, the better they train their students to question everything and really try to understand the natural world, the more likely their students will speak up about the lightning issue.
 The government will make demands – close down the offending schools, fire the offending academics.
 Good teachers will be systematically removed from the teaching profession; bad teachers will be systematically promoted.
 Any educational method that successfully instills curiosity and the scientific spirit will become too dangerous to touch; any that encourage rote repetition of approved truths will get the stamp of approval.